 After confirming that the potential clients’ information are converted into client Accounts and Contacts, you may click the (3) “Lead status: Qualified” action button to change the lead status, or do so manually from the entry form page.
 This will indicate that the initially “potential” client has been officially converted into a “client”.

-With this sheet, you can record and manage information of all your existing clients (company).
+With this sheet, you can record and manage the information of all your existing clients (company).
 Entries can be directly inputted from this sheet or converted from the Leads sheet.

 General fields (Account Information and Address Information on the top of the form page) include: Account name, VAT number, Phone no., Address, Website, etc., which you can customize and adjust according to the types of the data you'd like to manage.